ArmaAchilles/Achilles/docs/source/development/code-guidelines.rst

 5. Code style
 -------------

-To help with some parts of the coding style we commend you get the plugin `EditorConfig <https://editorconfig.org/#download>`_ for your editor.
+To help with some parts of the coding style we recommend you get the plugin `EditorConfig <https://editorconfig.org/#download>`_ for your editor.
 It will help with correct indentations and deleting trailing spaces.

 5.1.
 Curly bracket placement